KennyVilella/bulldozer_simulator_mujoco/README.md

 There are several important features that are yet to be implemented.
 These include, in order of priority:

-- Improve the soil plugin.
-In particular, add more check to ensure the plugin is properly connected.
 - Improve bulldozer locomotion.
 - Add reaction force from the soil.